andreped/fast-stain-normalization/README.md

 The script support various arguments, i.e. for choosing which method to use or how many iterations to run.
 Append **-h** to the command to see which arguments are supported and how to use them.

+## TODO

+- [x] Create a user-friendly CLI tool using `torchstain`
+- [x] Enable GPU computation
+- [x] Enable batch mode
+- [x] Add parallel processing option for batch mode
+- [ ] Further optimize the base code to be better suited for parallelization
+- [ ] Add stain augmentation alternative

+Using `torchstain`, after doing these experiments we have already introduced GPU computation

 ## Troubleshooting

 Virtualenv can be installed using pip: